bookcasey/harsh/README.md

 ### number-of-gradients

 Sets number of gradients.
-Passing a list to `$color` overrides.
+Passing a list of colors overrides.

 ### angle